 Isobel Crombie makes a fundamental error in this statement.
 She assumes an ethnographic purpose underlined the photographic documentation of Tasmanian prisoners in the 1870s, and completely ignores the most obvious purpose, viz. the pressing need for police to acquire accurate identification methods on a daily basis to keep track of habitual and repeat offenders at large.
-These photographs by Nevin were “booking photographs”, or mugshots, taken on commission for police and prison authorities, most at the trials in the Supreme Court, and for the same reasons the police use ID photos today.
-Nevin would have displayed these shots for the public to view at the Municipal Police Office, the central registry of criminal records at the Town Hall from the beginning of his commission in mid 1871 and where he assumed full-time civil service 1876-1880, and even displayed a few in his studio shop window, especially in the case of absconders from servitude.
+These photographs by Nevin were mugshots, taken on commission for police and prison authorities, most at the trials in the Supreme Court, and for the same reasons the police use identification photographs – mugshots – today.
+Thomas Nevin would have displayed these prisoner mugshots for the public to view at the Municipal Police Office, the central registry of criminal records at the Town Hall from the beginning of his commission in early 1872 and where he assumed full-time civil service as Town Hall Keeper from 1876 to 1880.
+He may have even displayed a few in his studio shop window while still working from his studio in Elizabeth Street, especially in the case of absconders from servitude.

 The subject of this mugshot, Henry Smith, repeatedly offended in the 1870s.
 The weekly police gazettes published these notices:

-Thomas Nevin photographed Henry SMITH, per Rodney 2, Free in Servitude when he was sentenced to 5 yrs for housebreaking at the Supreme Court Hobart Town on 12 September 1871.
+Notice of arrest of Henry Smith per Rodney 2 was published in the police gazette of 18th August 1871.
+He was sentenced to 5 yrs for housebreaking at the Supreme Court, Hobart Town on 12 September 1871.

-Henry Smith absconded and arrested, notice published October13, 1871
+Henry Smith absconded and was arrested, per this notice published on October13, 1871